Aviation Management BSc (Hons)

 This is a highly focused business management degree designed to develop resilient professionals, able to proactively apply specialist knowledge, skills and capabilities in a diverse, global aviation industry.

-We focus on the management of the multifaceted industry and the complex inter-relationships that exist between various stakeholders, such as airlines, airport operators, regulators, representative bodies and industry suppliers.
+We focus on the complex inter-relationships that exist between various stakeholders, such as airlines, airport operators, regulators, representative bodies and industry suppliers.
 The course is actively supported by guest lectures from expert industry practitioners and leaders.
 Visits to airports and airlines operations provide opportunities for students to bring their learning to life.

 Why Coventry University Wrocław?